SamsungInternet/OneUI-Web/docs/components/menu.md

     - `li`
       - `a` This is the link for the button's action it has the hover and focus effects

+## Menu direction

+- You can make the meny float to thright by adding `style="float:right;"` to the dialog and the `oui-menu-direction-left` class to the `ul` element.

+- If the element is going to be placed at the bottom of the screen use `oui-menu-direction-up` on the `ul` so that the menu points up.

 ## Additional scripts

 These scripts give support for the focus effects when the user tabs around and adds the keyboard shortcuts for navigating and opening/closing the dialog.
 They only need to be included once per page.